pywbem/pywbem/docs/mocksupport.rst

    and eliminates errors defining components.
 It also loads all qualifier declarations.

-2. Build non-DMTF classes (subclasses, etc.) by defining either MOF and compiling or directly building the pywbem CIM Classes.
+2. Build non-DMTF classes (subclasses, etc.) by defining either MOF for the classes and compiling or directly building the pywbem CIM classes.

-3. Build CIM Instances by defining MOF and compiling or directly building the pywbem CIM instances.
+3. Build CIM instances by defining MOF and compiling or directly building the pywbem CIM instances.
 Often MOF is easier for this because it simplifies the definition of association instances with the instance alias.